advance100/doc_webpack/list-of-plugins.md

 This doesn't change the module semantics at all.
 Don't expect to solve problems with multiple module instance.
 They won't be one instance after deduplication.

+Note: Don't use it in watch mode.
+Only for production builds.

 ### `LimitChunkCountPlugin`

 ``` javascript